 The Learning Assistant (LA) Model at CU Boulder uses the transformation of large-enrollment science courses as a mechanism for achieving four goals:

 - Recruit and prepare talented science majors for careers in teaching;

 - Engage science faculty in the recruitment and preparation of future teachers;

 - Improve the quality of science education for all undergraduates; and

 - Transform departmental cultures to value research-based teaching for ourselves and for our students.

 The transformation of large-enrollment courses involves creating environments in which students can interact with one another, engage in collaborative problem solving and articulate and defend their ideas.
 To accomplish this, undergraduate LAs are hired to facilitate small-group interaction in our large-enrollment courses.

 CU Teach is a four-year degree/licensure program that allows students to complete a rigorous education in a mathematics, science or engineering major and fulfill requirements for a Colorado initial teaching license in secondary mathematics or secondary science.
 It is a unique collaborative program between the College of Arts and Sciences, the College of Engineering and Applied Science, and the School of Education.
-CU Teach students get immediate hands-on K-12 teaching experience by enrolling in the first course in the program, Step 1: Inquiry Approaches to Teaching STEM (EDUC 2020).
-Students can enroll in Step 1 as early as their first semester at CU.
-In addition to taking courses from research faculty in the School of Education, the College of Arts & Sciences, and the College of Engineering and Applied Science, CU Teach students get support from Mentor Teachers (current K-12 teachers) and Master Teachers (CU faculty who are veteran classroom teachers).
+CU Teach students get immediate hands-on teaching experience by enrolling in the first course in the program, EDUC 2035 Designing STEM Learning Environments and Experiences.
+Students can enroll in EDUC 2035 as early as their first semester at CU.
+In addition to taking courses from research faculty in the School of Education, the College of Arts & Sciences, and the College of Engineering and Applied Science, CU Teach students get support from Mentor Teachers (current K–12 teachers) and Master Teachers (CU faculty who are veteran classroom teachers).
 The student organization hosts activities and events that are social as well as service-oriented, and that help students develop career networks.